 Credico is a well-known global outsourced sales company.
 With offices in Canada, the United States, United Kingdom, and South Africa, Credico shares the success of this great organization with our team.
 We are fortunate to be comprised of an impressive, dedicated, capable team of deeply committed, skilled, and inspiring people who choose to lend their talents to our purpose every day.
 Like most Employee Spotlight campaigns, the goal is to highlight a team member for who they are and what they do.
 However, our goal is a little different; we’d like to share the global stage with people who call Credico their work home.

-We’d like to introduce this month’s featured employee – Jonathan Dale, Account Executive at Credico USA.
+We’d like to introduce this month’s featured employee – Jonathan Dale, Account Executive at Credico (USA) LLC.
 We discuss the dynamic challenges that keep him engaged, his perspective on finding opportunities that may be hidden in setbacks, and the pleasure of seeing the impact of one’s efforts.

 How would you describe the Credico experience?